crichmond-clark/crichmond-clark/README.md

 - 👋 Hi, I’m @crichmond-clark
-- 👀 I’m interested in ...
-Javascript
+- 👀 I’m interested in ... too much stuff to learn
 - 🌱 I’m currently learning ...
-Svelte, Strapi, Tailwind
+Go / AWS

 - 📫 How to reach me ...
+- email: crichmondclark@gmail.com
+- portfolio: crichmondclark.dev

 <!---
 crichmond-clark/crichmond-clark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.